Polished Concrete Company in Brisbane and Gold Coast

 Next up is selecting your desired polished concrete finish.
 There are several options to choose from, so let’s take a brief look at each one.
 That way, you can get a realistic feel for the benefits of each option.

 - Mechanical Polished Concrete.
+Or Diamond polished concrete.
 We recommend mechanically polished concrete for indoor surfaces only.
 That’s because this finish tends to get slippery when wet.
 It also has a hard time with liquids pooling on the body over long periods.
 As an indoor option, though, mechanical polishing truly shines.
 It’s got excellent stain resistance, reflects ambient light, is easy to maintain, and more!
 It also doesn’t require a topical concrete coating.
 You see, it’s the actual concrete itself that shines!
 As a result, there’s far less maintenance involved than other options.

 - Grind and Seal Polished Concrete.
 This is an excellent option for internal and external areas.
 That’s because it has superior slip resistance and won’t allow liquids to pool up over time.
 It involves grinding back the top layers of the concrete slab, and then applying a topical coating for a finish.
 Unlike mechanically polished concrete, the coating is what shines, not the concrete.
 As a result, you’ll have to perform re-coating every 3 to 10 years.
 Having said that, this is still an excellent outdoor/indoor option with a lot of customizability.